Maritime Media Awards

 - The degree to which the work has made good use of the particular qualities of digital media

 - The depth and originality with which the work has been developed; and

 - Its impact on public awareness and individual commitment.

 - How the work connects with its target audience, so that the age group to which it is directed appreciates its significance;

 - The level of favourable feedback received, including the evidence of ‘hits’, ‘likes’, ‘shares’, etc.

 The prize is a Whitechapel bell.

-The award is a cut-glass ship’s decanter mounted on a plinth of oak from HMS Victory and bearing a silver plate inscribed ‘Heart of Oak’.
+The Award is a cut glass ship’s decanter mounted on a plinth of oak from HMS Victory and bearing a silver plate inscribed ‘Heart of Oak’.